Whatsapp Icon

 HOW CANCER ARISES

 Cancer is caused by certain gene changes, the basic physical units of inheritance.
 Genes are distributed in tightly packed, long strands of DNA called chromosomes.
-Cancer is a genetic abnormality — that is, it is affected by changes in genes that regulate how our cells work, especially how they grow and split.
+Cancer is a genetic abnormality that is, it is affected by changes in genes that regulate how our cells work, especially how they grow and split.

 Genetic changes inherited from our parents can cause cancer.
-They can also occur during a person’s lifetime because of errors that occur when cells divide or due to damage to DNA caused by other exposures to the environment.
+They can also occur during a person's lifetime because of errors that occur when cells divide or due to DNA damage caused by other exposures to the environment.
 Cancer-causing threats to the atmosphere include pollutants such as cigarette smoke chemicals and radiation such as ultraviolet rays from the sun.

 Cancer cells generally experience more genetic changes, such as DNA mutations, than healthy cells do.
 Some of those changes may have little to do with cancer; rather than its origin, they may be the product of cancer.